Ak0706/mic_project-1/README.md

 # mic_project-1
 This is the Microverse student project 1.
-It's about making the header and headline section of my portfolio
+It's about making the header and headline section of my portfolio.
+Flexbox has been used to build this web page.